 New Photography Blog Topics

-First of all congratulations for your new photography blog!
-You are one step closer to make your work stand out from the anonymity.
+First of all congratulations on your new photography blog!
+You are one step closer to making your work stand out from the anonymity.

-Within the first year of your blog you will face a difficulty to cope with the demands of creating new content every week.
+Within the first year of your blog, you will face difficulty to cope with the demands of creating new content every week.
 Yes, you have to create new content for your blog every single week!

 Your blog posts should have 600-1000 words, at least, if you want to attract the attention of the search machines and your potential readers/followers and clients.